nikitavoloboev/data/neuroscience/neuroscience.md

 - [Neuroscience: Exploring the Brain](https://www.goodreads.com/book/show/170011.Neuroscience)
 - [Where can I study neuroscience on my own?
 (2020)](https://www.reddit.com/r/neuroscience/comments/efi61j/where_can_i_study_neuroscience_on_my_own/)
 - [Dopamine and temporal difference learning: A fruitful relationship between neuroscience and AI (2020)](https://deepmind.com/blog/article/Dopamine-and-temporal-difference-learning-A-fruitful-relationship-between-neuroscience-and-AI)
+- [NeuroCyto Lab](http://www.neurocytolab.org/) - Want to understand how neurons are organized at the cellular level.

 ## Images